How to Take a Headshot: Professional Headshots Tips

 Headshot photography may seem simple enough - after all, it’s just photographing one person, close-up.
-There’s no action to capture, and aiming a camera at someone’s face can’t be that hard, right?
+There’s no action to capture, and aiming a camera at someone’s face can’t be that difficult, right?
 Wrong!
 Getting the perfect headshot is a fine art.
 There are so many things to consider, from angles and lenses to backdrops and clothing, from lighting and timing to the subject’s comfort level, there are many things that factor into getting the perfect headshot.

-This type of photo is very important, because clients who come in for headshot sessions are investing in their public image and their career.
-They are depending on you to help them project an authentic, well-presented image of themselves and their brand, so headshots should not be taken lightly!
+Headshot photography is very important, because clients who come in for headshot sessions are investing in their public image and their career.
+They are depending on you to help them project an authentic, well-presented image of themselves and their personal brand, so headshots should not be taken lightly!

-But don't let that make you nervous.
-Headshots are fun, rewarding, and a great way to earn income as a photographer.
+Headshot photography can also be fun, rewarding, and a great way to make money as a photographer.
 They just require some finesse and practice.
-Here are five top tips to help you take amazing headshots.
-Combine these with your natural instinct and an eye for imagery, and you’ll be surprised at how quickly your calendar fills up with headshot bookings.
-(Need a photography marketing template to help you get more headshot clients?
-Click here)
+Here are five top head shots tips to help you take amazing photos.
+Combine these professional headshots tips with your natural instinct and an eye for imagery, and you’ll be surprised at how quickly your calendar fills up with headshot bookings.

-1) Get to Know Your Subject
+1) How to Take a Headshot: Get to Know Your Subject

 Who are you photographing?
 What do they do?
 Why do they do it?
-It’s important to know as much as possible about your client, for a variety of reasons.
+It’s important to know as much as possible about your photography clients, for a variety of reasons.
 People usually feel more comfortable when others show an interest in them.
 Talking about their passion will usually help people open up and feel at ease.

 For example, a naturopath or massage therapist may wish to have a natural background shot outdoors, maybe even with greenery as the backdrop, whereas an accountant or lawyer would want a more corporate, polished look like a plain white backdrop or even a well lit high end office.
 Send a standard questionnaire to clients before the shoot.

-2) Play Stylist
+2) How to Take Headshots: Play Stylist

 Many people get stuck on what to wear for their headshots, and this is important, because the goal is to looks polished and professional, with nice, clean clothing that doesn’t distract from the face.
 If your client shows up with a heavily patterned shirt or bright colors that clash, this could ruin what could have been a perfect headshot.